-The Counseling Center helps students, undergraduate and graduate, achieve academic success and personal growth through quality brief counseling and psychological services, outreach, and consultative services, and the training of mental health professionals.
+The Counseling Center helps University of Alabama students, undergraduate and graduate, achieve academic success and personal growth through a comprehensive counseling center model focused on providing quality counseling and psychological services, outreach, consultative services, and the training of mental health professionals.

 Students are able to access services through a number of avenues.
 Generally, students are able to get a screening appointment within 1-2 weeks.
-For fall 2022, the average wait time for a new screening appointment is 7.6 days.
 Also, same-day consult appointments are available every week day and are only scheduled day of.
-These are 30 minute phone consultations with a therapist and can be used by any student at any time.
+These are 30 minute consultations with a therapist and can be used by any student at any time and can be completed over the phone.
+Call 205-348-3863 to schedule a screening or same-day consult appointment.

 Counseling Staff